LengSainoy/Homeworks/src/main/java/exercises/arrays/teacher/ExtraHomeworks.md

 # Extra Homeworks

 ## Task - Find sum of multiple

-Write program to create array from 2 specific numbers
+Write program to create array from 2 specific numbers only when the first arg is less than the second arg. if other way around return empty array instead output array should be in ascending order

 ```text
 arrayFromRange(1,5) => [1,2,3,4,5]